-452 Gould wrote one of the best critiques of socio-biology in his Mismeasure of Man which was a direct assault on a genetic basis for reducing intelligence and the potential for human improvement to a single measure (the IQ).
-The but it utterly cemented the tautological structure of evolutionary thought.
-Even more astonishingly, we would not know of the scientific poverty of the theory 453 reading our standard textbooks, but as Gould openly states, "it is a metaphysical commitment on our part."454 Thus, tellingly, when Neo-Darwinists speak of 'Natural Selection' today they mean something very different from natural selection as the principial mechanism of evolution.
+would not know of the scientific poverty of the theory 454 reading our standard textbooks, but as Gould openly states, "it is a metaphysical commitment on our part."
+Thus, tellingly, when Neo-Darwinists speak of 'Natural Selection' today they mean something very different from natural selection as the principial mechanism of evolution.
 Apparently, we have a choice of two dogmas, gradualist evolution or punctuated evolution, both claiming to be Darwinian but mutually exclusive.
-Similarly, Plantinga demonstrates this dogmatism in his critique of Dawkins' arguments:
+456 Similarly, Plantinga demonstrates this dogmatism in his critique of Dawkins' arguments:

 "For the nontheist, undirected evolution is the only game in town, and natural selection seems to be the most plausible mechanism to drive the process.
 Here is this stunningly intricate world with its enormous diversity and apparent design; from the perspective of naturalism or non-theism, the only way it could have happened is by way of unguided Darwinian evolution; hence, it must have happened that way; hence there must be a Darwinian series for each current life form."
-(Emphasis original)
+457 (Emphasis original)

 That is, Plantinga argues here that the presuppositions of naturalism simply provide a dogma with which to deal with the question of origins and the diversity of nature and concludes it will not allow us to "follow the argument where it leads."
-In contrast, the theist might want to countenance some form of guided evolution as the means to creating a Darwinian series which is then interpreted as a creative act of God; for later edition containing a critical response to Murray and Herrnstein's The Bell Curve which equated social inequality with intelligence measured using similar assumptions.
-He also intersected with religious themes in a serious, nontrivial way.
-Gould's thinking was far more nuanced and capable than his theory of punctuated equilibrium would suggest with his work describing extremely thoroughly the inadequacies of Darwinism and the imperative for its revision, it was just his own theory was equally as inadequate and philosophically bankrupt.
-He, like Dawkins, had a level of commitment to evolution as fact, in his own words "a metaphysical assumption," which could only be described as religious, defining 'religious' as the dominant presupposition in one's life.
+458 In contrast, the theist might want to countenance some form of guided evolution as the means to creating a Darwinian series which is then interpreted as a creative act of God; for other reasons they might be unwise to do so (it would require a creative hermeneutic to reconstruct historical biblical claims, which have all proved philosophically embarrassing 459), but they could.